harrycresswell/harry/content/links/_index.md

 ---
 title: Links
-description: Posts I’ve read elsewhere on the web.
+description: From elsewhere on the web.
 [Subscribe via RSS](/links/feed.xml)
 ---